QuantumOverture/KnowledgeBase/Django.md

     urlpatterns = [
         ...,
-        path("Name/",include("app_dir_name.urls")) # Name/ cut from given url and then rest of the url passed in to the app's urls.py
+        path("Name/",include("app_dir_name.urls")) # Matched url cut from given url and then rest of the url passed in to the app's urls.py
     ]

     ```

+    * Once we add this paths the debug/default website should stop showing up.
+    * If you have `""` in the path(with an include()): then nothing gets matched/cut and the whole thing can get passed in to the app.
+Good idea to have `/admin` at start if you intend on doing this, so it can still get matched.

+  * `python3 manage.py runserver` : should start the dev. server which you can interact it and enter `localhost:8000/Name` to check that the above works.